<< Go Back up to Atmospheric Theatres Main Page

 While it was boasted that the Egyptian’s designs and hieroglyphics were painstakingly researched and accurately reproduced throughout, one can find examples in the lobby where impish 1920’s artisans inserted some not-so-authentic symbols.
 The story goes that these workers summoned Harman Peery to the lobby one day to reveal where they had placed his name in Egyptian on a wall panel for all to see.
 He was depicted as a stick-figure of a drunk leaning on a lamppost.
 Mr. Peery bought into the joke.
 The bogus hieroglyphic remains to this day.

-The first talking picture to play at the theatre was In Old Arizona Link opens in new window in 1929.
+The first talking picture to play at the theatre was In Old Arizona in 1929.
 This downgraded the role of the house pipe organ, which was occasionally used during intermissions and other programs.
 In 1960, the organ was removed and put into storage.

 In 1953 with the arrival of the CinemaScope format, the two inner-proscenium columns were removed to accommodate a much wider projection screen.
-The first CinemaScope presentation was The Robe Link opens in new window starring Richard Burton, playing from 28th October 1953.
+The first CinemaScope presentation was The Robe starring Richard Burton, playing from 28th October 1953.

 In 1961 there was a major remodeling of the theatre which saw a larger projection screen installed in front of the proscenium arch.
 Many of the details of the original theatre were painted over or removed, including the original Egyptian murals on the auditorium sidewalls being covered by acoustical tile.
 Capacity was reduced to 850 with increased legroom and reconditioned seats designed to increase patron comfort.
 The Egyptian would continue as a first-run theatre for another 20 years.